Bremer Marine Park: Environment, flora and fauna

-The environment plays a key role in the activities, behaviours, survival and interactions of flora and fauna in Bremer Bay Marine Park.
+The environment, climate and location plays a key role in the activities, behaviours, survival and interactions of flora and fauna in Bremer Bay Marine Park, affecting whether the species in question is resident, migratory or otherwise.

-The geomorphological construction of Bremer influences the currents, water movements and upwelling events.
-Bremer Bay contains many different interacting water currents which are highly significant to the survival of flora and fauna in Bremer Marine Park.
-For example, The Leeuwin Current transports warmer tropical water across the south west coast of Australia.
-This raises the water temperature in Bremer.
-Currents also lead to the presence and transport of tropical marine life.
-For example, the Leeuwin current is significant to the transport and survival of Southern bluefin Tuna, Western Australia salmon, Humpback whales and many species of coral.
+The geomorphological construction of Bremer Canyon influences the currents and water movements, as well as upwelling of nutrients.
+Bremer Bay contains several different, interacting currents which are vital to the well-being of the species inhabiting the Marine Park.
+For example, the Leeuwin Current transports warmer, tropical waters across the southwestern coast of the continent, thus increasing the water temperature in Bremer.
+Currents also lead to the movement and transporting of tropical marine life from further afield; for example, the Leeuwin Current is significant to the movements of southern bluefin tuna, Western Australia salmon and migratory humpback whales, as well as many species of coral, which, in their early stages of life, float in the water column until finding an appropriate location to attach and live.